 NATO respects the right of every country to choose its own security arrangements.
 Each sovereign country has the right to choose for itself whether it joins any treaty or alliance.
-This fundamental principle in enshrined in international agreements including the Helsinki Final Act.
+This fundamental principle is enshrined in international agreements, including the Helsinki Final Act and the Charter of Paris for a New Europe.
 NATO membership is not imposed on countries.
 Article 13 of the Washington Treaty specifically gives Allies the right to leave should they wish to.